South Korea 4 Day Itinerary (Seoul and the DMZ)

 Freedom Bridge

-Built in 1953, The Freedom Bridge was used by over 12,000 South Koreans returning home from the North during an exchange of POWs.
+Built in 1953, the Freedom Bridge was used by over 12,000 South Koreans returning home from the North during an exchange of POWs.
 No mention is made of any North Koreans heading in the opposite direction.
-In fact, over 70,000 North Koreans were returned during the swap, but via a different bridge; dubbed The Bridge of no Return because each prisoner was given the choice to remain in the south instead of returning to their families in the north.
+In fact, over 70,000 North Koreans were returned during the swap, but via a different bridge; dubbed the Bridge of no Return because each prisoner was given the choice to remain in the south instead of returning to their families in the north.

 Freedom Bridge